-- Sprinkle on salt and pepper.
-Pour light cream or milk over the filling.
+- Add salt and pepper to taste then pour light cream or milk over the filling.

-- Dot top of filling with thin slices of butter.
+- Dot top of filling with pats of butter.

-- Place top crust over the filling, crimp edges, and cut 3 – i inch slices in top crust with sharp knife (steam vents).
+- Place top crust over the filling, crimp edges together as desired.
+Cut a few inch-long slices in top crust with sharp knife to allow steam to escape.

-- Bake in a preheated 425F degree oven for 30 minutes then reduce heat to 350F for 10 minutes. (lightly cover top with aluminum foil if browning too much.)
+- Bake in a preheated 425F degree oven for 30 minutes then reduce heat to 350F for 10 minutes.
+Cover top lightly with aluminum foil if browning too quickly or too much.

 - Remove from oven.
 Serve each slice of pie on a plate or in a bowl and serve additional warm cream or milk at the table for each person to pour over the slice as desired.
 Makes about 6 servings or 1 pie